antonvw/wex/ROADMAP.md

 # roadmap
-- git blame line in explorer should be blame
 - default values, such as PRECISION_DEFAULT, as in data::dir
   - at data::dir change name into t as well